tysonseow93/user-profile/README.md

 to launch the app on android you must have android studio installed.

 use the commands

-ionic build,
+ionic build

-ionic cap add ios,
+ionic cap add ios

-ionic cap add android,
+ionic cap add android

-ionic cap copy,
+ionic cap copy

-ionic cap sync,
+ionic cap sync

 ionic cap open android

 then select run in android studio.